 For general shop work, the most used type of milling machine is the column and knee type machine. where the table is mounted on the knee-casting which in turn is mounted on the vertical slides of the main column.

 The knee vertical adjustable on the column so that the table can be moved up and down to accommodate work of various heights.

 The column and knee type milling machines are classified.

 - According to the various methods of supplying power to the table.

 - The different axis of rotation of the main spindle.

 It simplest of all types of

 This type of milling machine is of small in size and suitable for light and simple milling operations.
 For Example, machining slots, grooves, and keyway.

 These are much stronger than hand millers.
-The table feeding is done either by hand or power. the plain milling machine having a horizontal spindle is also called as horizontal spindle milling machine.
-The table may be fed in a longitudinal, cross or vertical directions.
+The table feeding is done either by hand or power. the plain milling machine having a horizontal spindle is also called as a horizontal spindle milling machine.
+The table may be fed in a longitudinal, cross, or vertical directions.